Skip to content

 Fabricademy Alumni

-• In her page, Alessia Pasquini from TextileLab Amsterdam clearly explained how to conduct tests with vinyl and I really liked the motifs she drew.
+• On her page, Alessia Pasquini from TextileLab Amsterdam clearly explains how to test vinyl materials and I was fascinated by the motifs she created using the TPU laser welding technique.

 vinile Credit: Alessia Pasquini